 I am rather reluctant to talk about about my achievements, as I do not like self-promoters, but when I visit a website I always want to find out more about those involved, so have taken the plunge.
 For me it is the wildlife I film that are the stars.
 My interest in using CCTV for wildlife monitoring is that I believe it is a neglected form of technology that has a huge number of applications, whether for researcher, conservationist or just for the joy of watching wildlife.However, many find the technology daunting, and I am working with others to make it more accessible.

-- I am a contract photographer for a large mining company and have undertaken several commissions to photograph wildlife on their sites and to create a biodiversity photographic library.
+- Until mrecently, I was a contract photographer for a large mining company and have undertaken several commissions to photograph wildlife on their sites and to create a biodiversity photographic library.
 Such libraries can be used to create a positive public perception of a company, or can simply be used for a record of beauty.
 Photographs have a much greater impact than words alone when one wishes to promote a positive environmental image.
 Several years ago I undertook a commission to photograph mining sites.
 A panel of photographs from this allowed me to obtain a Distinction from the Royal Photographic Society at Associate level (ARPS)Many people believe quarries to be ugly places, but there are often large undisturbed areas where wildlife flourishes.
 There are today many examples of former quarries that are now wildlife havens.

 - At recent commission was to photograph the entire process of building a road over a period of 18 months - not much to do with wildlife, but nevertheless a fascinating subject.